Browse our specialist training courses for professional horticulturists, scientists, conservationists and teachers.

 The diverse collections held at Kew and Wakehurst Place, including living plants, dried plant specimens, seed collections and library archives, provide an excellent learning resource for undergraduates in many different science, technology and arts disciplines.

 This practical two-week Vegetation Survey course, led by specialists from Kew's Botanical and Geographical Information Systems teams, offers an introduction to the techniques and technology available for classifying and mapping vegetation at regional and local scales.
 It is particularly designed for those carrying out surveys for conservation agencies or extractive industries.

 During the Wood Identification Course, participants will look at many different types of wood, and find out how to distinguish them using features of their cells and tissues visible only under the microscope.

-Kew offers a number of horticultural work experience placements at Kew Gardens and Wakehurst.
+Kew offers a number of horticultural work experience placements at Kew Gardens.